blackening waxcap knitting pattern free violet webcap knitting pattern free toadstool knitting pattern

 Notes:

-The ODDknit fungi are designed to be enjoyed as knitted 3D objects to be picked up and played with, this pattern especially makes a very unsteady fungus.
-The following method might help a little.
+The ODDknit fungi are designed to be enjoyed as knitted 3D objects to be picked up and played with but the following method might help if you want them to be free standing on a flat surface.

 1. Light a white candle.